CodyBense/spoti/README.md

 # spoti
-Stupid cli to control my spotify from the terminal
+A silly little cli to control your spotify from the terminal instead of using the app